SharpSync/docs/datasources/netsuite/markdown/netsuite_oauth.md

   * Rest Web Services
 * Get the consumer key (clientId) and consumer secret (client secret) - this will be used later.

+Make sure to tick `Ask first time` under `OAUTH 2.0 CONSENT POLICY`

 ## Step: Permissions

   Permissions Required for NetSuite Integration role

  ### Under Setup -> Records Catalogue
  Search for a record you need, then click on the "SuiteScript and REST Query API"